-Inclusion in this guide quarantee does not the maintenance or the safe condition of these access sites.
+Inclusion in this guide does not guarantee the maintenance or the safe condition of these access sites.
 Several of these sites have little to no public amenities or development, and many sites are not regularly maintained.
 Visitors to any of these sites are reminded to exercise their best judgment and caution when accessing the shoreline and the ocean, as rocks or pathways may be slippery and ocean conditions may change quickly.
 As with any outdoor activity, unknown hazards may exist and DCRM disclaims any liability for failure to warn about specific hazards or new and changing conditions.
-DCRM has undertaken to highlight the most significant known hazards for the benefit of the public, but individuals are responsible for maintaining theirownsafetyatalltimes.
+DCRM has undertaken to highlight the most significant known hazards for the benefit of the public, but individuals are responsible for maintaining their own safety at all times.